Overview of CSR Communication

 - Descriptions of Basic Policies for Our Action, Management System, CSR Key Performance Indicators (CSR-KPIs), Key Initiatives, and plans for Moving Forward, to effectively communicate our PDCA-driven efforts for each CSR Material Issue.

-- A Key Initiatives section organized by stakeholder group, which introduces details of our work to resolve social issues.
+- A Key Initiatives section organized by stakeholder group, which introduces details of our work to address social issues.

 This Report covers Sompo Holdings, Inc., its affiliated group companies and foundations in and outside Japan.
 It also features some activities by group company agencies.

-This Report relates mainly to initiatives from April 1, 2016, to March 31, 2017, but also contains some latest initiatives and policies to provide updated information.
+This Report relates mainly to initiatives from April 1,2019,to March 31,2019, but also contains some latest initiatives and policies to provide updated information.

 ●GRI Sustainability Reporting Standards*